José R. Ferro, PhD

 Ferro has worked with Autosector, an association of labor, industry, and government that aided the auto industry in Brazil.
 He has also worked with the National Association of Automotive Manufacturers, the Brazilian Association of Vehicle Importers, the Union of Metallurgy Companies, and the State of Bahia government.

-Ferro received Ph.D. and master’s degrees in business administration, Getulio Vargas Foundation, and in production engineering from the University of São Paulo in São Carlos.
-Since 1992, he has been a professor in the Economics Department, School of Business Administration at São Paulo, Getulio Vargas Foundation.
-Ferro has also held positions as professor, University of Campinas, Statistics and Computer Science Institute Master’s Course in Quality Management (1992-1998); and Visiting Scholar at the Massachusetts Institute of Technology (1988-1990).
+Ferro received PhD and master’s degrees in business administration, Getulio Vargas Foundation, and production engineering from the University of São Paulo in São Carlos.
+Since 1992, he has been a professor in the economics department at the School of Business Administration at São Paulo, Getulio Vargas Foundation.
+Ferro has also been a professor at the University of Campinas, Statistics and Computer Science Institute.